traghav/decenter/content/posts/hello-world.md

 Decentralization is breaking my brain.

 Here is an attempt to understand decentralization and its consequences.
+In this blog, I will try to untangle what decentralization means, how is it different from centralized systems.